gkotian/gkotian.github.io/travels/_posts/2010-06-09-san-agustin.md

 title: San Agustin
 categories:
 - Colombia
-excerpt: The road from Popayan to San Agustin was scenic, but extremely bad.
-Imagine a rickety old bus with hard uncomfortable seats and poor suspensions going over a bumpy road for more than 6 hours.
-You wouldn't enjoy travelling in this bus.
-I didn't either.
 ---

 The road from Popayan to San Agustin was scenic, but extremely bad.
 Imagine a